Submodular Order Functions and Assortment Optimization: Approximation Guarantees

-\end{lemma} \emph{Remark:} The following corollaries of this general bound suffice for all our analyses.
+\Halmos \end{proof} \emph{Remark:} The following corollaries of the general bound in Lemma \ref{mainleaf} suffice for all our analyses.
 In the first corollary we choose $\sigma$ to be identity.
-In the second, we let $\sigma$ be the reverse order permutation. \begin{corollary} Given monotone subadditive function $f$ with weak submodular order $\pi$, set $A$ with interleaved partition $\{O_{\ell},E_{\ell}\}_{\ell=1}^m$, and the permutation $\sigma(\ell)=\ell$ for every $\ell\in[m]$, we have
+In the second, we let $\sigma$ be the reverse order permutation. \begin{corollary} Given a set function $f$ with weak submodular order $\pi$, set $A$ with interleaved partition $\{O_{\ell},E_{\ell}\}_{\ell=1}^m$, and the permutation $\sigma(\ell)=\ell$ for every $\ell\in[m]$, we have